Agriculture and irrigation are some of the heaviest users of water in society.

 - … Farmers can achieve water-use efficiency gains in a number of ways [such as] growing a diverse array of crops suited to local conditions and especially in drought-prone regions, by practicing agroforestry or growing perennial crops (to build strong root systems and reduce soil erosion), by maintaining healthy soils (either by applying organic fertilizer or growing cover crops to retain soil moisture), and by adopting irrigation systems like “drip” lines that deliver water directly to plants’ roots.

 - In arid regions of the Middle East … an experimental drip irrigation project … in the Syrian village of Fraytan has … reduced the annual demand for water by 30 percent and increased agricultural yields by nearly 60 percent.

 - [Another] way … is to reduce consumer food waste [as water, land and energy is used to produce food].
-Worldwide, 30 to 40 percent of all food produced is either lost or wasted between the stages of production and consumption [so, there is some potential here]

 - Solutions to water use in agriculture are ultimately complex and locally diverse, [but some worthwhile solutions might involve]

 - [Reduce water pollution of ground water and water ways from agriculture – particularly agricultural fertiliser runoff, pesticide use and livestock effluents]

 - … governments [could create incentives for farmers to better manage water use, but also reduce water pollution from agricultural chemicals]

 - … [governments should] enforce existing water regulations and remove policies that support excessive use of water and polluting activities

 - [Governments should consider how farmers can pay for the full cost of the water they use – so water is valued as it should be, and there’s more accountability]

 - [Governments should look at alternative water sources other than groundwater pumping for irrigation]